A Tree Grows in Brooklyn (novel): Book Three

 In Book Three, the Nolans settle into their new home, and seven-year-old Francie and six-year-old Neeley begin to attend the squalid, overcrowded public school next door.
-Francie enjoys learning, even in these dismal surroundings, and gets herself transferred to a better school in a different school neighborhood with Johnny's support.
+Francie enjoys learning, even in these dismal surroundings, and gets herself transferred to a better school in a different school district with Johnny's support.
 Johnny fails in his efforts to improve the children's minds, but Katie helps Francie grow as a person and saves her life by shooting a child-rapist/murderer who tries to attack Francie shortly before her 14th birthday.
 When Johnny learns that Katie is pregnant once again, he falls into a depression that leads to his death from alcoholism-induced pneumonia on Christmas Day 1915.
-Katie cashes in the family's life insurance policies on Johnny and the children and uses that money, along with their earnings from after-school jobs, to bury Johnny and keep the family afloat in 1916.
+Katie uses the entire proceeds of Johnny's life insurance to give him a respectable burial.
+She then cancels the children's life insurance policies to reduce expenses, and along with their earnings from after-school jobs she is able to keep the family afloat in 1916.
+Francie's English teacher, Miss Garnder, rebukes her for writing about unpleasant aspects of life, such as poverty and alcoholism, and rejects the play she has written for graduation.
 The new baby, Annie Laurie, is born that May, and Francie graduates from grade school in June.
 Graduation allows Francie to finally come to terms with the reality of her father’s death.